PacificBiosciences/pb-CpG-tools/README.md

 #### Details

 The `-p, --pileup_mode` selects the method used to calculate modification probabilities.
-The `model` approach is preferred.
+- `model`: This approach is preferred.
 It uses distributions of modification scores and a machine-learning model to calculate the modification probabilities across CG sites.
-Using this option `-p model` requires providing the path to the directory containing the model files with the `-d, --model_dir` flag.
-The required model is available here in the `pileup_calling_model/` directory.
-The `count` method is simplistic: for a given site, the number of reads with a modification score of >0.5 and <0.5 are counted and the modification probability is given as a percentage.
+Using this option requires providing the path to the directory containing the model files with the `-d, --model_dir` flag.
+The required model is available in the `pileup_calling_model/` directory.
+- `count`: This method is simplistic.
+For a given site, the number of reads with a modification score of >0.5 and <0.5 are counted and the modification probability is given as a percentage.

 The `-m, --modsites` flag determines which sites will be reported.
-The `denovo` option will only output a CG site if at least one read has a modification score > 0.
+- `denovo`: This option will only output a CG site if at least one read has a modification score > 0.
 Because of this, CG sites in the alignments with zero modification probability will not be reported.
-The `reference` option will identify all CG sites in the reference and output all sites, regardless of modification scores.
+- `reference`: This option will identify all CG sites in the reference and output all sites, regardless of modification scores.
 This mode does not ensure the aligned reads display a CG site (e.g., there may be sequence mismatches between reads and reference).

-Using the `-a, --hap_tag` flag allows an arbitrary SAM tag to be used to identify haplotypes.
+Using the `-a, --hap_tag` flag allows an arbitrary SAM tag to be used to identify haplotypes, rather than the default `HP` tag.
 The haplotype values must be `0`, `1`, and `2`, where `0` is not assigned/ambiguous.

 ## Outputs

 There are bed format (`.bed`) and bigwig format (`.bw`) files generated for the complete read set and each separate haplotype (when available).

-In addition, there are coverage filtered version of these files produced that are based on the minimum coverage value set for ` -c, --min_coverage`.
+In addition, there are coverage filtered version of these files produced that are based on the minimum coverage value set for `-c, --min_coverage`.

 A log file is also produced (`[label]-aligned_bam_to_cpg_scores.log`).

-If haplotype information is absent, the following files are expected:
+If haplotype information is absent, the following 4 files are expected:

 ```
 [label].total.[pileup_mode].bed